episclera/multipack/README.md

 `npm run version:packages` - Bump package versions and Create release tags

-`npm run publish:packages:npm` - publish packages where the latest version is not present in the `NPM` registry

-`npm run publish:packages:github` - publish packages where the latest version is not present in the `GitHub` registry
+`npm run publish:packages` - publish packages where the latest version is not present in the `NPM` registry and `GitHub` registry

 `npm run link:packages` - will installing all packages dependencies and linking any cross-dependencies in each package